visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 - Clone your voice to create a digital you for personalize fast content creation
 - Short form video is the highest engaging type of content moving forward
 - News Reels can build authority and trust
+- Use 'Change' button to automatically change video, font, and style save more time.
+User also have options to select parameters individually.

 ## Pricing